-In this article, I'll be guiding you through the installation process for MySQL on a Mac.
+In this article, I'll guide you through the MySQL installation process on a Mac.

 To install MySQL, we need to visit the MySQL website and pick the download we need.

 For most people, the top DMG archive will work.